-This article will provide a brief sketch of how the people of Rockville and Vernon coped with a disease that struck with the intensity of a hurricane, leaving devastated families in its wake.
+This article will provide a brief sketch of how the people of Rockville and Vernon coped with the disease that struck with the intensity of a hurricane, leaving devastated families in its wake.
 By using newspaper articles from the Rockville Journal and town death records, the extent of the epidemic and the response of town officials and citizens can be told.

 By the fall of 1918 the United States had been sending soldiers to fight in World War I for over a year.
 Even though victory seemed near, men were still leaving town to join the armed forces.
 The first mention of "Spanish influenza" appeared in the September 26th edition of the Rockville Journal when readers learned that two local soldiers had died at Camp Devens near Boston.
 By the October 3rd edition, several more soldiers had died at camp and one death in Rockville was reported.
+Unfortunately the outbreak of flu at Camp Devens made this a deadly destination for young men leaving from New England towns to go for military training.
+Five soldiers from town died at Camp Devens.

-Within a week the numbers of the sick had risen so high that town leaders took action.
+Within a week the numbers of the sick in the City of Rockville had risen so high that town leaders took action.
 Schools, saloons, ice cream parlors and other places where the public gathered were closed.
 Mill owners reported that work on materials necessary for the war effort had slowed due to illness.
-The number of people sick in town was estimated at 1000.
+The number of people sick in Rockville was estimated at 1,000.

 In the October 10th newspaper, town officials presented plans to open an emergency hospital in Rockville High School which at that time was located at the corner of School and Park Streets.
 Committees were formed to acquire supplies, handle food preparation, and assist the doctors with transportation and medical services.
 Seats in the auditorium were removed for a general ward.
 One room was set aside for the critically ill and another designated as a children's ward.
 Within a day of the hospital's opening, temporary ambulances were bringing in the stricken.
 These measures were taken none too soon.
 By this time the mortality rate was 3 to 5 people per day.
 By Sunday October 13th, authorities realized that more room was needed.
 Tents were set up in nearby Talcott Park and in Dr. Thomas Rockwell's yard which was adjacent to the park.

-The stress of caring for the sick and dying was beginning to take its toll on overworked doctors and nurses, some of whom were coming down with the disease.
+The stress of caring for the sick and dying was beginning to take its toll on overworked doctors and nurses, some of whom were coming down with the disease including Dr. Rockwell.

 Mayor John Cameron wrote the local Congressman in Washington DC requesting help.

 "The city of Rockville is in desperate condition.
 We have over one thousand cases of influenza and only four doctors.
 Have established an emergency hospital.
 All the industries of the city are working on Government contracts for army cloth, envelopes and silk thread.
 We must have doctors and nurses or the death rate will be enormous.
 Have appealed to the State Board of Health without avail.
 We appeal to you for help.
-We are utterly unable to cope with the disease.
+We are utterly unable to cope with the disease."

 Through the efforts of the United Envelope Company, some additional doctors and nurses arrived to relieve the weary local practitioners.
 Many private citizens and mill workers served as assistants, orderlies, and cooks.
-On October 17th there were 105 in the emergency hospital, 30 of whom were children.
+On October 17th there were 105 patients in the emergency hospital, 30 of whom were children.